 We are all in the change management business

 My team and I have trained over 10,000 hiring managers and interviewers from more than 30 countries and, over the past 15 years, we’ve learned that our jobs go well beyond teaching interviewing skills.
 We are driving alignment, gaining commitment to new profiles, engaging hiring managers to champion diversity, improving candidate experience, and helping these managers to hire, in partnership with their recruiters, the right talent to drive real business outcomes.

 As you think about your role in coaching and training hiring managers, you need to know you’re in the change management business too.
 Training is just a means to an end.
 You are actually shaping culture, mitigating risks, and giving talented people new opportunities.
 You are transforming your company to its 2.0 with every hire you recruit.

 I hope this article helps you identify and mitigate risks and leverage opportunities to transform your company.
 And maybe, just maybe, help you justify the investments you’re asking your organization to make in competency work, job description updates, alignment work, and training.

 John Vlastelica is a former corporate recruiting leader turned consultant.
 He and his team at Recruiting Toolbox are hired by world-class companies to help raise the bar on who they hire and how they hire.
 If you’re seeking more best practices, check out the free resources for recruiters at TalentAdvisor.com and for recruiting leaders at RecruitingLeadership.com.

-To receive blog posts like this one straight in your inbox, subscribe to our blog updates and newsletter.
+To receive blog posts like this one straight in your inbox, subscribe to our newsletter.